-You can edit the visibility of existing categories by hovering over the category you want to change and clicking Edit.
+You can edit the visibility of existing categories by hovering over the category you want to change and click Edit.

 Read the ultimate guide to WordPress password protected portfolios.

-To categorize a post as password protected, in the Edit Post screen, check the box next to the password protected category:
+To categorize a post as password protected, in the Edit Post screen, check the box next to the password protect WordPress category:

 Note in this example we're protecting the category "Lessons", as you could do on a membership site.

 Password protect WooCommerce stores, a product or whole product categories

 If you have a WooCommerce store, you might need to password protect your entire store, an individual product, or specific product categories.
 Just like password protecting a standard WordPress website, it's easy with the right plugin.

 How to password protect an entire WooCommerce store

 If your entire wholesale website should only be accessed by approved customers, your store is members only, or you need to put your store on hold for a while, WooCommerce Private Store is the ideal password protect WordPress plugin.